Project Y: Health and safety

-A medical program was established at Los Alamos under Captain James F. Nolan of the United States Army Medical Corps.
+A medical program was established at Los Alamos under Captain James Findley Nolan of the United States Army Medical Corps.
 Initially, a small five-bed infirmary was established for civilians, and a three-bed infirmary for military personnel.
 More serious cases were handled by the Army's Bruns General Hospital in Santa Fe, but this was soon regarded as unsatisfactory due to the loss of time due to the long trip, and security risks.
 Nolan recommended that the infirmaries be consolidated and expanded into a 60-bed hospital.
 A 54-bed hospital was opened in 1944, staffed by Army personnel.
 A dentist arrived in March 1944.
 A Veterinary Corps officer, Captain J. Stevenson, had already been assigned to look after the guard dogs.

 Laboratory facilities for medical research were limited, but some research was conducted into the effects of radiation, and the absorption and toxic effects of metals, particularly plutonium and beryllium, mainly as a result of accidents.
 The Health Group began conducting urine tests of laboratory workers in early 1945, and many of these revealed dangerous levels of plutonium.
 Work on the Water Boiler also occasionally exposed workers to dangerous fission products.
 There were 24 fatal accidents at Los Alamos between its opening in 1943 and September 1946, most involving construction workers.
 Four scientists died, including Harry Daghlian and Louis Slotin in criticality accidents involving the demon core.